bootphon/XLingCorrelation/data/README.md

 - Using getOnsets.py (to upload) and wordseg-syll
 - Building basis language_onsets.txt using getOnsets.py (get consonants and build language_vowels.txt from wiki:IPAlanguage)
 - Run wordseg-syll / update language_onsets.txt when necessary/when error/...
-  - When error on word, wordseg-syll fails - should leave error word as it is
+  - When error on word, wordseg-syll fails - should leave error word as it is+list (word,line)